BAKMAH/Incognito/README.md

  ```
  ./command hide 1234
  ```
  Using `ps`, this process shouldn't show up anymore!
 Entering the above commadn again will unhide the process.
+The command handler has a test mode as well, that when executed makes it loop.
+Using `./command test` and then Ctrl+Z with `bg` we can throw it to the back and make it an easy process hiding target.

  At this point you can remove Incognito (provided it's revealed and protected!) with the command:
  ```